Peter-QA-testing-Journey/CYPRESS---PRACTICE_SKILL_IN-SIMULATED-USER-STORY--TEST_SCENARIO/README.md

 # Project Overview

-This project demonstrates the development and testing of a fictional e-commerce website's purchasing process using Cypress for end-to-end testing.
- The focus is on verifying the functionality of user registration, login, browsing products, adding items to the cart, and completing the purchase.

 This project demonstrates the testing of multi-step form using Cypress for end-to-end testing.
 The focus is on verifying the functionality of filling out and submitting the form.
-Although the project likely includes multiple user stories, we concentrate specifically on the functionality of the multi-step form and its end-to-end testing.
+Although the project likely includes multiple user stories IN REAL LIFE
+I concentrate specifically on the functionality of the multi-step form and its end-to-end testing.

 ## User Story